ewpratten/dr/README.md

 ## View Comments
 To view all comments on the current rant, use the `vc` command.
 This will take a while due to the data parsing from the api.
 Be patient.

+## Known Bugs
+ - posting a comment, then viewing all comments will crash.